Ben Wyatt (Parks and Recreation): Season four

 Later, they confess to Chris about their relationship, and he launches an investigation to check for any possible acts of corruption, as Ben is Leslie's superior.
-It turns out that in the season three finale, Ben and Leslie had bribed a maintenance worker to keep quiet about them after the worker witnessed them kissing.
-As that was a possible reason for termination, Leslie was ready to take full responsibility only to find that Ben resigned from his job in order to save hers.
+It turns out that, in the season-three finale, Ben and Leslie had bribed a maintenance worker to keep quiet about them after the worker witnessed them kissing.
+As that was a possible reason for termination, Leslie was ready to take full responsibility, only to find that Ben resigned from his job in order to save hers.

-Following his termination, Ben takes some time to "explore his interests" which consists of him remaining in his house and attempting various hobbies like making calzones and stop motion films.
-His appearance becomes unkempt and after a visit from Chris, he realizes that, despite convincing himself otherwise, he is unhappy without some sort of direction in his life.
-After Leslie's campaign flops at the ice rink, Ann resigns (eagerly) from being Leslie's campaign manager and Leslie asks Ben to run her campaign given his experience with local politics.
+Following his termination, Ben takes some time to "explore his interests", which consisted of remaining in his house and attempting various hobbies like making calzones and stop-motion films.
+His appearance becomes unkempt and, after a visit from Chris, he realizes that, despite convincing himself otherwise, he is unhappy without some sort of direction in his life.
+After Leslie's campaign flops at the ice rink, Ann resigns (eagerly) from being Leslie's campaign manager and Leslie asks Ben to run her campaign because of his experience with local politics.
 Ben takes over the duties of running Leslie's campaign for city council and helps turn the campaign around, making it competitive with Bobby Newport's bid for city office.
 Ben manages to secure the endorsement of Pawnee's retiring police chief and improve Leslie's likability at a bowling event (despite the spectacle of having punched a man who called Leslie 'a bitch').
-In "Dave Returns", it is revealed that not only is Ben socially awkward around police officers, but he is afraid of them, saying "I am not afraid of cops.
+In "Dave Returns", it is revealed that, not only is Ben socially awkward around police officers, but that he is afraid of them, saying "I am not afraid of cops.
 I have no reason to be.
 I never break any laws ever because I'm deathly afraid of cops."